wpcodefactory/product-excel-import-export-for-woocommerce/readme.txt

 * Update by Product ID, SKU or Title.
 You can easily export get the necessary fields and update back.
 * PRODUCT IMPORT - SIMPLE PRODUCTS WITH ATTRIBUTES: add multiple attributes,comma separated, this means you need only one Excel row for each product!
 * Update Feature Supports Update by PRODUCT ID - given in the Export Feature!
 This was you can easily update simple products or variable, along with product variations on the fly!
-* FIELDS SUPPORTED: User preConfigured Attributes, User preConfigured Custom Taxonomies, length, width, height, downloadable, download url, download expiry, download limit, virtual, purchase note, crossell ids, upsell ids, purchase note, backorders, sold individually, featured, tax class, tax status, stock status, shipping class
+* FIELDS SUPPORTED: User preConfigured Attributes, User preConfigured Custom Taxonomies, length, width, height, downloadable, download url, download expiry, download limit, virtual, purchase note, cross-sell ids, upsell ids, purchase note, backorders, sold individually, featured, tax class, tax status, stock status, shipping class
 * CUSTOM FIELDS SUPPORT: ACF / ACF PRO and other plugin's post meta fields  - YOU CAN ALSO manually set the name of custom field you need to be available for import & export
 * Import / Export YOAST SEO Meta Product fields,  like META TITLE, META DESCRIPTION
 * Compatible with [YITH WooCommerce Color and Label Variations](https://yithemes.com/themes/plugins/yith-woocommerce-color-and-label-variations/ "YITH WooCommerce Color and Label Variations")